jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: len(nfs2)
    7

-Lastly we combine all newforms and perform a multi-Frey elimination resulting in no newforms remaining.
+Lastly we combine all remaining newforms and perform the multi-Frey elimination resulting in no newforms remaining.

 ::